wn9237/rest_spec/markdowns/api/user_post_calendargroups.md

-# Create
+# Create CalendarGroup

-Create a new Create CalendarGroup.
+Use this API to create a new CalendarGroup.
 #### HTTP request
 ```http
 to be completed....